pmem/pmem.github.io/content/blog/2021/how-to-contribute-to-pmem-io.md

 Note: If you forget the `.md` file extension, Hugo will give you a generic front matter, which isn't what you want.

 You can now edit the newly created file.
-Update the front matter, then add your contenti where applicable.
+Update the front matter, then add your content where applicable.
 Some content types, such as videos and solutions, require you to update the front matter only with no content.
 Blog and News articles require both front matter and content.

 ##### Image Resources